rohitsaw/Algorithm/README.md

-## This Repository contains the some basic Computer algorithms implemented in python by me
+## This Repository contains the some Algorithm like dijkstra,bfs,dfs etc, implemented in python for competitive programming